gioguarnieri/CursoF90eC/README.md

 - Write and debug low-level code to optimize common tasks.

+This course can be accessed via Obsidian, a helpful note taking tool.
 ### Main course
 [Course introduction](Course%20introduction.md)

 [Dissecting the Hello world](Dissecting%20the%20Hello%20world.md)

 [Declaring variables in C](Declaring%20variables%20in%20C.md)

 ### Some definitions